abhudia04/-consensus-specs-dev-revoke/consensus-specs-dev/specs/revoke/beacon-chain.md

-# Capella -- The Beacon Chain
+# Revoke - PubKey-Change -- The Beacon Chain

 ## Table of contents